6 Things Doctors Do to Make You Pay More

 On the other hand, some just tire of the struggle and decide to do whatever they can to increase their bottom line.

-There are obvious clues you should pay attention to that will tell you whether your doctor is functioning normally or is showing signs of greed that can affect your wallet.
-Here are some of them.
+There are obvious clues you should pay attention to that will tell you whether your doctor is functioning normally or is doing things that can affect your wallet.

 Requiring Too Many Office Visits